 The music for this trailer is a tune arranged by my sister, Louisa Wise (who plays the fiddle on this recording).
 She recently renamed the tune “Lafayette” in honor of my book and included it in her new album, “Into the Wind.”
 Here’s the link to get a copy: https://www.louisawise.com/store.
 (I think the price is in Australian dollars, as that is where she lives!)

-A Buss from Lafayette Teacher’s Guide IS AVAILABLE FOR PRE-ORDER!
+A Buss from Lafayette Teacher’s Guide has been released!

-A Buss from Lafayette can be used as a “springboard” for helping students understand 1) the American Revolution, 2) the key role General Lafayette played in achieving our independence, 3) our nation’s “rock star” reception of the aging hero during his Farewell Tour of 1824-5, and, 4) life for young people in early 19th century America.
+This complete guide makes it super easy to use A Buss from Lafayette as a “springboard” for helping students understand 1) the American Revolution, 2) the key role General Lafayette played in achieving independence, 3) our nation’s “rock star” reception of the aging hero during his Farewell Tour of 1824-5, and, 4) American life in the early 19th century.

-Written by Dorothea Jensen, M.A., and Sienna Larson, M.S., this guide will soon be for sale on Amazon, B & N, and other stores as a paperback and as an e-book.
+Written by Dorothea Jensen, M.A., and Sienna Larson, M.S., it is for sale on Amazon, B & N, and other stores as a paperback and as an e-book.
 This guide includes: bulletin board ideas, vocabulary exercises, varied handouts, puzzles and games, reading comprehension quizzes, discussion questions, individual and class project suggestions, cross-curricular activities (language arts, reading, social studies, mathematics, health and safety, art, music, dance, drama) and suggestions for real and virtual “field trips.”
 A full answer key is included!

 “This document is fantastic and any middle school teacher would love to use it while expanding on the many aspects of this fiction/non-fiction youth book.” – G. Glover, Middle School Teacher and Principal